bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 Space:          [space2_name]
   ```

-  Now we are targeting the second space we can re-run `cf ic info`.
+  Now we are targeting the second space, we can re-run `cf ic info`.

   ```
 $ cf ic info